phkaeser/wlmaker/doc/ROADMAP.md

 * Internationalization and solid font support
   * Move from cairo toy interface to using pango proper.
   * All text strings to be configurable and swappable.

+* Reduce Technical Debt
+  * Move the setenv calls for DISPLAY and WAYLAND_DISPLAY into subprocess creation, just after fork.
+These should not impact the parent process.

 ## Visualization and effects